The CloudPlugs platform has three types of credentials for maximum security.

 Here is an example of a Plug-ID/connection password pair generated by the platform.

-The next two subsections detail the Prototype and Production Thing credential information.
+The next subsection details the Production Thing credential information.

-Production Things are different than Prototypes in that they are not created by the user, but they are created by the platform using the credentials (serial number, enroll and control passwords) entered in the Production Templates.
+Production Things are created by the platform using the credentials (serial number, enroll and control passwords) entered in the Production Templates.

 - Production Template Plug-ID (mod-xxxxxxxxxxxxxxxxxx).